freeCodeCamp/chapter/CONTRIBUTING.md

 * migrate the database - to structure by setup tables based on the schema
 * seed the database - development is easier with a database full of example entities.
 The process of creating example entities in the database is called seeding

-The `yarn db:reset` command will do all three tasks: drop, migrate, and seed.
+The `npm db:reset` command will do all three tasks: drop, migrate, and seed.

 If you prefer to run some or all of the steps manually, then they are:
-* `yarn db:drop`
+* `npm db:drop`
-* `yarn db:migrate`
+* `npm db:migrate`
-* `yarn db:seed`
+* `npm db:seed`

 #### Creating a New Model / Entity

 `npm run typeorm entity:create -- --name=ModelName`

-This would create `ModelName.ts` in `server/models`
+This would create _ModelName.ts_ in _server/models_

 To keep everything DRY, add `extends BaseModel` to the class and import it from 'server/models/BaseModel' to no repeat id, createdAt, and updatedAt fields on every single model

-You could also run `npx typeorm` since here you're not actually loading any ts files, but because regular `npx typeorm` runs inside of node it import from `.ts` files, so we run it with `ts-node` and our custom server config (check package.json)
+You could also run `npx typeorm` since here you're not actually loading any ts files, but because regular `npx typeorm` runs inside of node it import from _.ts_ files, so we run it with `ts-node` and our custom server config (check package.json)

 #### Creating a Migration

 After you created a new model or updated an existing one, you need to generate a migration for those changes.
 To do so run:

-`yarn db:generate MIGRATION_NAME`
+`npm db:generate MIGRATION_NAME`

 Since this runs a compare agains the current db schema, you need to have the DB running (If you're using docker-compose, you need to have that running).

-After that, check the generated SQL in `db/migrations/date-MigrationName.ts`
+After that, check the generated SQL in _db/migrations/date-MigrationName.ts_

 #### Running Migrations and Checking They Were Run

 You can manualy run them by doing
-`yarn db:migrate`
+`npm db:migrate`

 and then check if it happened correctly

-`yarn typeorm migration:show`
+`npm typeorm migration:show`

 it should ouput something like